RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

    - Each new feature or bug fix is developed in a separate branch created off of `develop`.
    - Feature branches should be named descriptively, including an issue ticket reference if applicable.
 For more details on how branches should be named, see the [Naming Conventions](naming-conventions.md#2-git-branch-and-commit-naming-conventions) page.
-   - All changes are tested locally or in the **develop environment** before being merged into `develop` through a Pull Request (PR) process.
+   - All changes are tested locally or in the **development environment** before being merged into `develop` through a Pull Request (PR) process.

 4. **Pull Requests (PRs)**: